Chapter 6 – Amendment V: Indictment, Double Jeopardy, Due Process, Self-Incrimination & Just Compensation

 Right Against Double Jeopardy[21]

 This section of the Fifth Amendment is widely quoted, erroneously applied, and continuously referenced.
 The right against double jeopardy is an important foundation of the criminal justice process; however, it is rarely applied correctly.
 In fact the double jeopardy clause is evidenced in the Fifth Amendment.
 However, the double jeopardy clause “does not prevent postacquittal appeals by the government if those appeals could not result in the defendant’s being subjected to a second trial for substantially the same offense before a second fact-trier.
 See U.S. v.
 Wilson, 420 U. S. 332…(1975).”
 Here the Constitution refers to the term offence.
 Significantly, the term offence means and it is interchangeable with the term offense.
 Most scholars note there is no definitional difference between these two terms; however, there is, in fact, a dialectal difference.[22]
 Offence is primarily used with British audiences, where the term offense is better suited for American audiences.[23]
-Black’s Law defines offense as “a violation of the law; a crime, often a minor one.”[24]
-It is Latin for offendre meaning “to strike against.”[25]
-Thus, when an individual engages in an alleged offense, they are in fact striking out against a law, ordinance, or statute.
-Additionally, an offense is known as a crime or criminal offense.
+Black’s Law acknowledges that “[t]he terms ‘crime,’ ‘offense,’ and ‘criminal offense’ are all said to be synonymous, and ordinarily used interchangeably.”[24]
+Thus, when an individual engages in an alleged offense, they are against a law, ordinance, or statute.
 Let’s continue our analysis of the language of this section of Amendment V, by discussing the term jeopardy.

 The term jeopardy is often disregarded or defined incorrectly.
 Black’s defines jeopardy as “the risk of conviction and punishment that a criminal defendant faces at trial.”[25]
 Again it is important to use Black’s Law Dictionary to define legal terms, as one will see this does not meet the lay definition of jeopardy.
 Jeopardy according to this section, underscores one’s ability to be convicted and penalized for an offense.[26]
 How and/or when does double jeopardy attach, preventing the defendant from being tried twice for the same offense?
 Let’s continue our analysis of a possible conviction with examining its affect on a bench trial versus a jury trial.
 In a jury trial, double jeopardy occurs once the jury is empaneled, whereas in a bench trial jeopardy attaches after the first witness is sworn.[27]
 According to Downum v.
 United States (1963) and Crist v.
 Bretz (1978), the court confirmed the Constitutional guarantee against being tried twice for a crime.[28]
 Both courts note that the defendant’s right attaches when the jury is empaneled and given the oath for the second trial.[29]
 Finally, there are few exceptions to this right against double jeopardy.
 Acquittal through fraud or retrial in a court where the court lacked jurisdiction are exceptions as well.
 Finally, Martinez v.
 Illinois (2014) supported the expansion of right against double jeopardy rule as it applied to all courts – both federal and state courts.[30]